emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 singularity --version
 ```

-The versions tested were 'singularity-ce version 4.1.4-noble' (also for the .sif in above link).
+The versions tested were 'singularity-ce version 4.1.4-noble' (also for the .sif in above link) and 4.2.2-noble (latest, as of writing this).

 ________________________________________________________________________________________________________
 Download the necessary Singularity Container of Salome-Meca 2022 with